 Remove Unnecessary WordPress Plugins

-WordPress plugins make it easy for anyone to set up a website.
-Without having to know complicated code, you can add cool extras like sliders, pop-ups and design features.
-Too many of these, however, can leave your site working overtime, so make a habit of removing any unnecessary plugins or extras that you no longer use.
+WordPress plugins make it easy for anyone to set up a website, but too many can leave your site working overtime.
+Make a habit of removing any unnecessary plugins or extras that you no longer use.

 Say No To Image-Heavy Website Design

-Visual elements are important.
-They break up the dreaded wall of text, and provide visual interest for your users.
+Visual elements break up the dreaded wall of text, and provide visual interest for your users.
 But only to a point.
-Too many images on the one page can make your page slow and unresponsive, and – when images are used in place of text – can hinder your chances of ranking higher in search.
+Too many images can leave your page sluggish and unresponsive, hindering your chances of ranking higher in search.

 What Is It?

-Google’s search algorithms are constantly updated to ensure it returns the most relevant results in the shortest time possible.
+Google’s search algorithms are constantly updated to return the most relevant results in the shortest time possible.

 This is just one reason why page speed is increasingly important.